-The electric field of the action potential is strong, typically some 0.1 volts across a 2×10^{-9} meter thick membrane or a 3×10^{-10} meter selectivity filter (EEEE glu-glu-glu-glu group with four positive charges in a calcium channel), 5×10^7 to 3×10^8 volts/meter.
+The electric field of the action potential is strong, typically some 0.1 volts across a $2 \times 10^{-9}$ meter thick membrane or a $3 \times 10^{-10}$ meter selectivity filter (EEEE group in a calcium channel), $5 \times 10^{7}$ to $3 \times 10^{8}$ volts/meter.
 These electric fields distort the intrinsic distribution of charge within the dielectric on many scales of time and distance, including electrons inside molecules and atoms, They reorient polar molecules that have an intrinsic asymmetric distribution of charge.
 Charges only move a small amount in dielectrics in response to the applied electric field-reminiscent of the sloshing of tides in the ocean and on beaches on the earth created by the moon's gravitational field-and they eventually return to their resting position when the field is turned off but those small movements of charge produce large effects because the electric field is so strong.

-Dielectric currents I{Pol} share some of the properties of vacuum displacement currents but they do not have a universal exact constitutive law, not even approximately.
-It is important not to confuse dielectric I{Pol} and vacuum displacement currents $\varepsilon_0 \partial E / \partial t$.
+Dielectric currents $I{Pol}$ share some of the properties of vacuum displacement currents but they do not have a universal exact constitutive law, not even approximately.
+It is important not to confuse dielectric $I{Pol}$ and vacuum displacement currents $\varepsilon_0 \partial E/\partial t$ .
 It is important to realize dielectric displacement currents can be large and produce large effects in biology, as they do in semiconductors.

 Nonlinear components of dielectric current are important in biology.
-Nonlinear components of dielectric displacement current have large effects important in biology (e.g., in muscle [190], where they were first discovered, and nerve [2]) where they control the opening and closing of the channels that produce the action potential [209] and some enzyme function [126], as well.
-These nonlinear dielectric (i.e., displacement) currents can be recorded as 'gating' currents because of the Shockley-Ramo theorem [165], which is a restatement of continuity of current.
-The dielectric currents involve a tiny fraction of all the charges in and near an ionic channel, far less than one per cent (see Appendix, "Size of Effects", near eq.(30)), but continuity of current and the strength of the electric field make gating currents measurable, easily in the hands of skilled experimentalists.
+Nonlinear components of dielectric displacement current have large effects important in biology (e.g., in muscle [188], where they were first discovered, and nerve [2]) where they control the opening and closing of the channels that produce the action potential [206] and some enzyme function [125], as well.
+These nonlinear dielectric (i.e., displacement) currents can be recorded as 'gating' currents because of the Shockley-Ramo theorem [163], which is a restatement of continuity of current.
+The dielectric currents involve a tiny fraction of all the charges in and near an ionic channel, far less than one per cent (see Appendix, "Size of Effects", near eq.(28)), but continuity of current and the strength of the electric field make gating currents measurable, easily in the hands of skilled experimentalists.